heitor-eng/H_Data_Science/README.md

 ## I'm Heitor Hermanson!

- <sub>Manufacturing engineer </sub>
+ :factory: <sub>Manufacturing engineer </sub>

 :computer:  Here you are going to find the projects which I made by myself to get better in the data science area and in data engineer.

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning everything.
+:gree_book: I’m currently learning everything.

 :outbox_tray: 2021 Goals: Continue to improve in the data science area and get a job